Scott Erickson (musician)

-Scott Erickson (born 1967) is an American Los Angeles–based record producer, composer and arranger.
-Originally from Seattle, Washington, Erickson has been working in the music scene in Los Angeles since his graduation from Berklee College of Music in 1992.
+Scott Erickson (born October 17, 1967) is an American composer, record producer, arranger, songwriter, and engineer.
+He has worked across music production, television, film, cruise line entertainment, and themed attractions, collaborating with artists, broadcasters, and entertainment brands in the United States, Europe, Asia, and Latin America.
+He has received two Latin Grammy Awards and been nominated for a Grammy Award.

+Erickson has received two Latin Grammy Awards for Best Latin Children’s Album, winning in 2023 for his work as arranger and engineer on Vamos al Zoo by Danilo y Chapis and in 2024 for his work as arranger and engineer on ¡A cantar! by Danilo y Chapis.
+He has also been nominated for a Grammy Award for Best Traditional Pop Vocal Album for his production work on In The Swing of Christmas by Barry Manilow.

+Early life and education

+Originally from Seattle, Washington, Scott Erickson studied music at the Berklee College of Music, graduating in 1992.
+After completing his studies, he relocated to Los Angeles, where he began working in the music industry as an assistant and collaborator on commercial recording projects.

+Career

+Early career

 After stints working as an assistant for The Manhattan Transfer and Al Teller (Chairman and CEO, MCA Music Entertainment Group), he landed a job working with Robbie Buchanan.
 From 1997 until 2003, Erickson learned the craft of making records and, in 2003, left Buchanan to begin his production career on his own.

+Notable collaborations

-Since then, artists that Erickson has produced and/or arranged for include Barry Manilow, Mijares, Yuri, Carly Simon, Alison Krauss and Michelle Tumes.
-He also has arranged and composed music and songs for numerous Disney films and Live Entertainment shows at the Disney Theme Parks.
+Since then, artists that Erickson has produced and/or arranged for include Barry Manilow, Mijares, Yuri, Carly Simon, Alison Krauss, and Michelle Tumes.
+He has also arranged and composed music and songs for numerous Disney films films and live entertainment shows at the Disney theme parks.

+Awards and milestones

-In 2008, Erickson's production work was honored with a Grammy Award nomination as a co-producer of Barry Manilow's In the Swing of Christmas album, that also marked his first Gold Record as a producer.
-2009 marked his first Platinum record with Mijares' Vivir Así, which was followed shortly by the follow-up Vivir Así Vol II, that was certified Gold on the day of its release on April 14, 2010.
-Following the success of the Mijares albums he has been asked by Warner Music México to produce a new album for Yuri, which was due out in mid-June 2010.
+In 2008, Erickson's production work was honored with a Grammy Award nomination as a co-producer of Barry Manilow's In the Swing of Christmas album, which also earned him his first Gold Record as a producer.
+In 2009, he received his first Platinum record with Mijares' Vivir Así, which was followed shortly by the follow-up Vivir Así Vol II, certified Gold on the day of its release on April 14, 2010.
+Following the success of the Mijares albums, Erickson produced Inusual for Yuri under Warner Music México, released in 2010.

-Erickson currently works out of his studio and resides in Los Angeles, California.
+Scott Erickson works out of his studio through his company, Erickson Entertainment.